dspreitz/winchy_cable/README.md

 # winchy_cable
-Cable segment of the winchy project
+This repository contains all code for the Winchy project cable segment.
+For a project description please visit http://winchy.wikidot.com/